 Our Involvement in the Community

-At Reiter & Walsh, P.C., charitable participation in the community is a core pillar of our practice.
-Since the firm’s inception in 1997, our entire staff has contributed countless hours and thousands of dollars to building, supporting and interacting with the Metro Detroit community.
+At ABC Law Centers, charitable participation in the community is a core pillar of our practice.
+Since the firm’s inception in 1997, our staff has contributed countless hours and thousands of dollars to building, supporting, and interacting with our community.

-While our donations and contributions are far-reaching, the focus of our charitable involvement corresponds with our niche legal focus—birth injury and special needs advocacy.
+The focus of our charitable involvement corresponds with our niche legal focus—birth injury and special needs advocacy.
 Throughout this page, we’ll cover some of our ongoing efforts to better support the community around us.
-Through the programs, events and initiatives featured below, our Detroit, Michigan birth injury law firm hopes to help children with birth injuries live lives of rehabilitation, equal opportunity and fulfillment.
+Through the programs, events, and initiatives featured below, our Detroit, Michigan birth injury law firm has helped children with birth injuries live lives of rehabilitation, equal opportunity, and fulfillment.

 The Miracle League Summer Baseball Program

-For every holiday card Reiter & Walsh, PC sends out at the end of the year, we donate to the Miracle League’s summer baseball program.
+For every holiday card our firm sends out at the end of the year, we donate to the Miracle League’s summer baseball program.
 Additionally, our team takes part in Miracle League games as “Player Buddies,” assisting and working one-on-one with children participating in the program.
-The Miracle League is a program that provides behaviorally, cognitively and physically disabled children with the opportunity to play baseball in an organized league.
+The Miracle League is a program that provides behaviorally, cognitively, and physically disabled children with the opportunity to play baseball in an organized league.
 Participants play and practice at a specially designed Miracle League field in Southfield, Michigan.
 In order to prevent injury and accommodate wheelchair and walking device access, the field’s turf is made from a cushioned synthetic material.
-Read more about our involvement with The Miracle League here and here.
+Read more about The Miracle League here.

 Hope for HIE

-The University of Michigan’s Division of Neonatal-Perinatal Research and Education comprises neonatologists who care for injured and sick newborn infants, educate future pediatric and neonatology medical professionals, and conduct cutting-edge research in the field of neonatal-perinatal medicine.
-Through our earmarked donations to Michigan Medicine’s Division of Neonatal-Perinatal Medicine, we specifically support the continuation of research into the prevention, treatment, and mechanisms of hypoxic-ischemic encephalopathy (HIE) and newborn brain injury.
+- The Division of Neonatal-Perinatal Research and Education, which is comprised of neonatologists who care for injured and sick newborn infants, educate future pediatric and neonatology medical professionals, and conduct cutting-edge research in the field of neonatal-perinatal medicine.

 Special Olympics Michigan